 Identifying the past

-Continuing from his previous week’s work, John has continued to take measurements within the Winding Engine House, adding more and more to the extensive collection that he has already achieved.
-Each measurement slowly allows the group to better understand how the operation at Hemingfield may have unfolded; with over 100 years worth of extensions, there’s plenty more of this unknown story to be told.
+Continuing from his previous weeks’ work, John has continued to take measurements within the Winding Engine House, adding more and more to the extensive collection that he has already achieved.
+Each measurement slowly allows the group to better understand how the operation at Hemingfield may have unfolded; with over 100 years’ worth of extensions, there’s plenty more of this unknown story to be told in our new interpretation work being prepared in the Hemingfield’s Hidden History project.

 Each individual measurement is an extra piece to this mammoth puzzle, allowing extra precision to be added to diagrams of the Winding Engine House.
 Taking measurements of both the interior and exterior of the building has allowed diagrams to be drawn, this then allows us to envision where the steam winding engine would have once sat within the building; accompanied with its beam, flywheel and gearing.
 This in turn will then allow an accurate depiction of where the flat rope drum sat within the building and what this would have looked like, before being replaced with electricity and a smaller round rope drum in 1937.